When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 One of a Kind

-This Newbery Medal winner and New York Times bestseller is loosely based on true events.
-It’s narrated by Ivan — a gorilla who has spent 27 years in a glass enclosure at a mall.
-He is used to humans and doesn’t miss home at all.
+This Newbery Medal winner and New York Times bestseller draws inspiration from true events.
+Meet Ivan, a gorilla who has spent 27 years living in a glass enclosure at a mall.
+He is used to humans watching him and thinks he is happy.

-Everything changes when he meets Ruby, a baby elephant who was taken from her home.
-Her arrival forces him to rethink his life and nature.
+Everything changes when he meets Ruby, a baby elephant taken from her home.
+Her arrival forces him to rethink his life and his purpose.

 Product Specs